Saturday April 7th from 2pm

 This is the brand new show by John Hinton, multi-award-winning writer and performer of the Scientrilogy of musical comedies about Darwin, Einstein and Curie.
 Now he's back, just playing himself this time, but still singing silly songs about science in all sorts of genres from acapella to zither, and getting rave reviews from wherever it's performed ‑ at the Brighton Fringe this year it won an 'outstanding' accolade.

-Recommended for ages 7+, it's a show that will be enjoyed by everyone, children and adults alike.
-Having seen John in action in his Darwin show in Oakham last year, I'm going to be first in the queue for tickets.
+Recommended for ages 7 to 107, it's a show that will be enjoyed by everyone, children and adults alike.